-The department includes many outstanding teachers.
-Surveys of CSUSB graduates indicate that the Economics Department provides the best instruction of any major in the social sciences.
-Graduates have expressed their appreciation by contributing many thousands of dollars to special scholarships available only to current Economics students.
+Graduates from the Economics Department have expressed their appreciation for our program by contributing tens of thousands of dollars to special scholarships available only to current Economics students.

 Skills and Training for a Rapidly Changing World

 The program learning outcomes of our BA programs are:

 - Majors will gain general and transferable skills, and